Learning Resources

 In subsequent years, the Lacks family protested the Johns Hopkins School of Medicine for the use of the cells without informing Mrs. Lacks or later obtaining her family’s consent.
 The school maintains that in sharing the cells, they have not profited from their use.

 Do you think Henrietta Lacks deserves more recognition?
-Turn and talk to a partner or exchange messages on a blue and green sticky note.
+Turn and talk to a partner or exchange messages in your text boxes.

 • Should her family receive compensation from the medical community?